PickNikRobotics/ros_control_boilerplate/README.md

 # ros_control Boilerplate

 Provides a simple simulation interface and template for setting up a hardware interface for ros_control.
+The idea is you take this as a starting point for creating your hardware interfaces, and it is needed because [ros_control documentation](http://wiki.ros.org/ros_control) is sparse.
 This boilerplate demonstrates:

  - Creating a hardware_interface for multiple joints for use with ros_control
  - Position Trajectory Controller